aiko-tanaka/Grammar-Dictionaries/README.md

 ### DOJG
 Incomplete readings(there might be some entries where the dictionary entry is also the reading), incomplete entries (particularly for `基本`), no deconjugation/p.o.s. info
 ### Nihongo Kyoushi
-No deconjugation/p.o.s. info, missing entries (e.g. 〜上で（〜てから）), some entries have the example sentences cut off, some entries might have ads at the end; also, some entries have wildly differing HTML structures (e.g. some use tables, some have more than one 例文 sections), etc.
+Some entries have the example sentences cut off, some entries might have ads at the end; also, some entries have wildly differing HTML structures (e.g. some use tables, some have more than one 例文 sections), etc., might have a few missing entries from N4, N5 that i didn't bother to add
 ### Donna Toki
 Might have a few entries missing, incomplete kanjification (all of donna toki's entries are in hiragana, I converted some of them into kanji but not all)
 ### Nihongo no Sensei